igrejaadventista/deploy-feliz7play.com/app/wp-content/plugins/amazon-s3-and-cloudfront/README.md

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 ## Changelog

+### WP Offload Media Lite 3.2.11 - 2025-01-22

+* New: Amazon S3 regions Asia Pacific (Thailand) and Mexico (Central) are now selectable

+### WP Offload Media Lite 3.2.10 - 2024-12-12

+* New: DigitalOcean regions Toronto (TOR1) and London (LON1) are now selectable
+* New: Google Cloud Storage regions Africa (Johannesburg), Dual-Region (Belgium/London), Dual-Region (London/Frankfurt) and Dual-Region (Frankfurt/Zürich) are now selectable
+* New: Google Cloud Storage SDK has been updated to v1.39.0 (requires PHP 7.4+)
+* Bug fix: Speed of adding new media is no longer affected by the number of records in the postmeta table

+### WP Offload Media Lite 3.2.9 - 2024-10-04

+* Security: The plugin now uses its own update mechanism from WP Engine servers
+* New: Amazon S3 region Asia Pacific (Malaysia) is now selectable
+* New: AWS PHP SDK has been updated to v3.319.4
+* New: PHP and JS dependencies have been updated

+### WP Offload Media Lite 3.2.8 - 2024-07-11

+* Delivery status indicator is now more accurate when Amazon S3 Object Ownership is configured in combination with a delivery provider other than Amazon CloudFront
+* Corrupt `_wp_attachment_metadata` no longer causes a fatal error when offloading media

 ### WP Offload Media Lite 3.2.7 - 2024-02-13